-(1) We obtained the ALS Note Receivable, with an effective interest of 6.8% per year.
-The receivable will accrue over time and payments on this note will start when the ALS Coupon Liability ends.
+(1) We obtained the ALS Note Receivable as part of the ALS transaction, with an effective interest of 6.8% per year.
+After the repayment of the ALS Coupon Liability, the ALS Note Receivable entitles us to receive future cash up to the total amount paid under the ALS Coupon Liability.
 For further details refer to the ALS Transaction as described in Note 1.